 Most budget discussions compare headcount costs to vendor pricing.
 But that’s only the surface layer.
 The real decision lies in evaluating the total cost of ownership (TCO), speed-to-insight, and the strategic flexibility needed to operate in an increasingly volatile environment.

-This analysis breaks down those deeper layers.
+The analysis in this blog breaks down those deeper layers.

 At first glance, an in-house function looks like the cost of 2-3 senior data engineers plus recruitment, onboarding, and ongoing training.
 But that is only the visible portion.